 - Advanced Geospatial Analysis

-This module will gives students the opportunity to extend their knowledge of geospatial systems and software through detailed instruction and targeted case studies.
-The course will be taught in three parts, and will involve a mixture of lab-work, lectures and fieldwork.
-The three key themes are: (a) Digital Terrain Models (DTM) from Unmanned Aerial Vehicles (UAV) and Structure from Motion (SfM) Photogrammetry, (b) Ice velocity from cross-correlation of optical satellite images in the MATLAB software environment (c) Mapping of glacial bedforms.
+This module will give students the opportunity to extend their knowledge of geospatial systems and software through detailed instruction and targeted case studies.
+The course will be taught in three parts, and will involve a mixture of lab-work and lectures.
+The three key themes are: (a) Digital Terrain Models (DTM) from Unmanned Aerial Vehicles (UAV) and Structure from Motion (SfM) Photogrammetry, (b) Mapping of glacial bedforms from DTM data.
 Lab sessions will enhance software, coding and quantitative skills.
 Where possible, lab-work sessions will include student-led components and formative peer-peer assessment elements which will provide the opportunity to develop a range of generic analytical skills.20 credits

 This module explores the critical, contested and controversial debates about environmental and ecological issues.
 Using a range of examples of research undertaken by staff in the department from the Global North and Global South this module develops a critical geographical approach to understanding environmental controversies.
 Examples will be drawn from a range of issues including agriculture, water, energy, food, climate change and housing.20 credits